Location: Apex, NC

 The client asked for a modern, open house that embodies the principles of sustainable architecture with minimal impact on its wooded site.
 The site features sloping topography, an elegant maple tree, and a small creek along the northeast boundary.

 Our Design Response

 The scheme is composed of two pieces: one long, narrow piece projecting half of itself out over the hill towards a creek and maple below, and the second low element running parallel with the topography and intersecting with the first to create a dynamic space.
-Each piece houses a bedroom on the end and begins to turn into public space as it intersects with the other, culminating in a dramatic living room that projects out over the sloping site below.
-The L-shaped footprint creates an intimate courtyard directly off the kitchen and living room.
+Each piece will house a bedroom on the end and begin to turn into public space as it intersects with the other, culminating in a dramatic living room that will project out over the sloping site below.
+The L-shaped footprint will create an intimate courtyard directly off the kitchen and living room.
 The courtyard will feature a pool and space for outdoor entertainment.
-The dining room can be opened to extend dining out onto the porch.
+The dining room will be opened to extend dining out onto the porch.